-So he came to Himalaya and from there reach Budhasubba and done his penance.
+So he came to the Himalayas and from there reach Budhasubba and did his penance.
 But he could not bear the cold of Budhasubba so he took the samadhi.
 His tomb is now worshipped as the Budhasubba.

 Some other legend

-According to some legend, it is also said that Budhasubba is actually the tomb of Magar Kazi.
-These legends have originated because there is a tradition of Magars being the priests of the temple.
+According to some legends, it is also said that Budhasubba is the tomb of Magar Kazi.
+These legends originated because there is a tradition of Magars being the priests of the temple.

-According to some other legend, Budhasubba was known initially as Siddhababa but later he was known as Subba and then Budhasubba.
+According to some other legends, Budhasubba was known initially as Siddhababa but later he was known as Subba and then Budhasubba.